zhaojesen-cyber/escool/README.md

-# Escool Website
+# Soocool Website

-A modern, responsive website for Escool ice machine brand built with React, Vite, and TypeScript.
+A modern, responsive website for Soocool ice machine brand built with React, Vite, and TypeScript.

 ## Features